Product

 Local power, redefined.

-A power generator that runs on any fuel, is fully dispatchable, uses no water, and emits near-zero NOx.
+A power generator that is fuel-flexible, fully dispatchable, uses no water, and emits near-zero NOx.

 Radically simple.
 Factory built.